 Left arm pain and numbness can be a sign of a heart attack, especially if it occurs with chest pain.
-However, it can also happen with other issues, such as a pinched nerve or peripheral arterial disease.
+However, it may also indicate other issues, such as a pinched nerve, peripheral arterial disease, or Lyme disease.

 Left arm pain and numbness have numerous causes.
 Other conditions that may cause these symptoms include a pinched nerve, elbow injuries, and hemiplegic migraine.